 - Test automation – Many types of tests need to be run: functional testing, integration testing, regression testing, etc. The Agile Testing article details a testing matrix of what can and should be automated.

-- Test data management – To create consistency in testing, tests must be consistent and realistic, as production-like as much as possible, and under source control.
+- Test data management – To create stability, tests must be consistent and realistic, replicating production as much as possible, and under source control.

 - Service virtualization – Different kinds of testing require different environments.
 Service virtualizations allow teams to simulate a production environment without the costs and effort associated with creating and managing real environments.